 Consistent with the 2015 Implementation Order, the Company will not begin offering incentives and rebates to customers upon Commission approval of the Phase III Plan and will initiate controls to ensure that the rebates apply to only those measures installed and commercially operable after May 31, 2016 and before June 1, 2021.
 Program measures installed and commercially operable on or before May 31, 2016, as well as CSP or administrative fees related to Phase II, are considered Phase II expenses and will be tracked and reported accordingly.
-Program measures installed and commercially operable after May 31, 2016, as well as CSP or administrative fees related to Phase III, are considered Phase III expenses and will also be tracked and reported accordingly.
+Program measures installed and commercially operable after May 31, 2016, as well as CSP or administrative fees related to Phase II, are considered Phase II expenses and will be tracked and reported accordingly.
+Program measures installed and commercially operable after May 31, 2016, as well as CSP or administrative fees related to Phase III, are considered Phase III expenses and will be tracked and reported accordingly.
 Recovery of Phase III costs that are incurred during Phase II will be deferred and included in the Phase III cost recovery rates.
 Phase III costs will be accounted for separately from Phase II costs.
 Details surrounding cost recovery are set forth in Section 1.8.